Garbage Museum: Closure

-In 2009, the fate of the Garbage Museum became uncertain due to financial problems when the recycling plant's contracts expired on June 30 and the commodity prices dropped due to the economic recession.
 The museum began fundraising efforts and started collecting $2 for entrance fees in September 2008.
-The United States Internal Revenue Service also ruled that museum donations could be tax-deductible increasing opportunities for fundraising.
+The United States Internal Revenue Service ruled that museum donations could be tax-deductible, increasing opportunities for fundraising.
 The Connecticut Resources Recovery Authority also applied for federal funding as a "shovel ready" project to upgrade and automate the recycling center's operations.
-In 2009, Nonnenmacher stated that the museum's operational costs were between $200,000 and $250,000 per year.
+In 2009, the fate of the Garbage Museum became uncertain due to financial problems when the recycling plant's contracts expired on June 30, and commodity prices dropped due to the 2008 financial crisis; Nonnenmacher stated that the museum's operating costs were between $200,000 and $250,000 per year.
 Interest in the museum also came from a group of East Haven High School students who produced a short documentary video about the Garbage Museum which won a state award and attracted some international interest.